mitcdh/cloudflare-flickr-showcase/README.md

 Once deployed, the Worker will be available at a URL like `https://flickr-showcase.<your-subdomain>.workers.dev`.

 - To view a cached image, visit `/1.jpg`, `/2.jpg`, etc.
-- To manually update the cache with new random images, visit `/update-cache`.
 - Any other URL will redirect to the configured `REDIRECT_DOMAIN`.
+- Cache failures will redirect to the flickr url without caching.
+- Any other failures will redirect to the `REDIRECT_DOMAIN/*.jpg` with the user provided image number.

 ## Development